Open Source

 CloudBurn uses the official AWS Pricing API to calculate costs based on the actual resource properties extracted from your code (instance types, memory, CPU, storage).
 Estimates focus on 38 baseline cost resources with consistent hourly charges.
 While estimates are highly accurate for provisioned resources, actual costs may vary based on usage patterns and data transfer.

-What GitHub permissions does CloudBurn need?
+What AWS permissions does CloudBurn need?

 Is CloudBurn free?
 What does it cost?